taste-technologists/taste-technologists.github.io/index.md

 Alternatively, you can select "Sign up" to go to the following page and register as a new user:

-### Filter page
+### Search page

-The Filter page provides the ability to query the database and display the results in the page.
-In this case, the query displays all of the Profiles that match one or more of the specified Interest(s).
+The Search page provides the ability to query the recipe database and display the results in the page.
+In this case, the query also diplays all of the recipes along with their specified restrictions and preferences.
+Restrictions and preferences can include:

+* Minimal kitchen facilities
+* Dietary restrictions
+* Cost, servings, time
+* Available ingredients

 ## Developer Guide